P. S. Kumaraswamy Raja

-Poosapati Sanjeevi Kumaraswamy Raja (8 July 1898 – 16 March 1957) was an Indian politician who served as the last Chief Minister of Madras Presidency from 6 April 1949 to 26 January 1950 and first Chief Minister of Madras State from 26 January 1950 to 10 April 1952 and Governor of Orissa between 1954 till 1956.
+Poosapati Sanjeevi Kumaraswamy Raja (8 July 1898 – 16 March 1957) was an Indian politician who served as the last Premier of Madras Presidency from 6 April 1949 to 26 January 1950 and first Chief Minister of Madras State from 26 January 1950 to 10 April 1952 and Governor of Orissa between 1954 till 1956.
 He was born in Rajapalayam in Tamil Nadu.

 Early life

 Raja was born on 8 July 1898 in Rajapalayam to Poosapati Sanjeevi Raja.
 His mother died when he was eight days old and his father when he was three.
 Raja had no brothers and sisters and was brought up by his grandmother.
 After schooling, Raja was connected with the Indian National Congress organisation at its every level.
 He took a prominent part in Panchayat organisations, local Board administration.
 He served as the President of Rajapalayam Union, the Panchayat court, the District Board of Ramnathapuram and the District educational Council among others.
 He was an uncle of military officer K.A.S.
 Raja.